whastings/devnotes/topics/redux.md

 * Functions for accessing data from the store's state
 * They abstract shape of the store's state so consuming code isn't coupled to state's shape
 * reselect: Library for creating memoized selectors
+  * Can use one memoized selector as input to another
 * Can be co-located with Reducers as named exports ([link][colocate-selectors])

 ## Middleware